wbudic/LifeLog/Current Development Check List.md

 ### v.
 2.3+ Encountered/Fixed

+* Bug 37 Keywords only search not wotking on detecting very old items.
 * &#10004; Bug 36.1, Introduced bug, old backup delete not working.
 * &#10004; Bug 36, DBFix not fully working on PG based install and restore not working from backups made with older versions of OpenSSL.
   * Also, restore not working on uploaded backups, from local computer.